 With such a high premium on convenience, you can imagine how a customer will feel if they've purchased something online, only to discover it's not in stock when they arrive to pick it up.
 (Not to mention the residual impact this customer experience can have on future business.)

 One option is an RFID-powered solution that delivers inventory visibility from supply chain to storefront — and everywhere in between.
 With RFID-enabled, item-level inventory tracking, you can know precisely which items are in stock in any given store at any given moment.
 This allows retailers to:

 - Maximise inventory investment across the entire enterprise by ensuring every last unit is sold

 - Execute omnichannel fulfillment profitably

 - Gain visibility into the supply chain

 Protect your inventory with updated RFID systems

 One unfortunate retail trend is an increase in theft.
-To be sure, a recent shrinkage report from the National Retail Federation (NRF) found that 57% of U.S. retailers said organized retail crime (ORC) had increased as a result of COVID-19, while another 50% said the same about shoplifting.
+To be sure, a recent shrinkage report from the National Retail Federation (NRF)found that 57% of US retailers said organised retail crime (ORC) had increased as a result of COVID-19, while another 50% said the same about shoplifting.
 Employee, e-commerce, and returns fraud, meanwhile, is expected to increase as economic pressures put greater strain on workers' finances.
-Add crowded stores full of shoppers during important busy seasons and sales events to that mix — which make it easier for retail criminals to strike — and the stage is set for prime time for shoplifting and organized retail crime.
+Add crowded stores full of shoppers during important busy seasons and sales events to that mix — which make it easier for retail criminals to strike — and the stage is set for prime time for shoplifting and organised retail crime.

 Get more guidance from a partner you can trust